 Smart Growth Plan: The plan is currently tabled during review of the Southwest Comp Plan

-- Roadway Sufficiency Analysis Report, Adopted October 29, 2009
+- Roadway Sufficiency Analysis Report, Adopted by BOC April 19, 2018

-- Transportation Capital Improvements Plan, Adopted November 19, 2009
+- Transportation Capital Improvements Plan - Appendix A Adopted by BOC April 19, 2018

 The Planning/Community Development, Permits, Enforcement and Inspectors offices are available through email, phone, or personal visit.

 Permits - scheduling inspections and general permit questions

 You can also reach us at Contact Us.